 Is a heat pump water heater better than tankless?

 It depends on your priorities and home setup.
-A heat pump water heater has dramatically lower operating costs ($120-250/year vs $315-450/year for gas or electric tankless) and qualifies for a $2,000 IRA tax credit.
+A heat pump water heater has dramatically lower operating costs ($120-250/year vs $315-450/year for gas or electric tankless).
 However, it needs 700-1,000 sq ft of surrounding air space, works best in moderate to warm climates, and has a slower recovery rate than gas tankless.
+The federal 25C tax credit that once offset its higher price ended on 31 December 2025, though state and utility rebates often remain.
 For electric-only homes with a basement, heat pump is almost always the better choice.

 How much can I save with a heat pump water heater?

-Compared to a standard electric resistance tank, a heat pump water heater saves $300-500/year on electricity at average usage - paying back its higher upfront cost in 3-5 years, especially with the $2,000 IRA tax credit reducing net cost.
+Compared to a standard electric resistance tank, a heat pump water heater saves $300-500/year on electricity at average usage - paying back its higher upfront cost in roughly 4-6 years on operating savings alone.
 Compared to a gas tankless, heat pump saves $150-250/year in operating costs in most regions (less in areas with cheap gas).
-The IRA credit makes the heat pump highly competitive even against gas.
+The federal 25C tax credit that used to shorten that payback expired on 31 December 2025, but many state and utility rebates still apply.

 What are the disadvantages of a heat pump water heater?